 This Saturday I’m playing in the $10,000 buy-in Stud 8 or better tournament and I think I’m as big a favorite to win that as anybody else.
 It’s my best game, so that’s the best event I think.
 There’s also a $1,500 event later in the month but we’ll see if my schedule dictates that I can play that.
 I came 2nd in the Seniors’ Tournament back in 1999, just to give you an idea that I had a shot there.

-I listened to the recent Remko Report interview with you and you mentioned that you used to hitchhike everywhere when you were a kid; that people don’t really do that anymore.
+I listened to the recent interview you did with Remko Rinkema and you mentioned that you used to hitchhike everywhere when you were a kid; that people don’t really do that anymore.
 Well, you might be surprised to learn that I actually hitchhike to and from my work office each day.
 So, from one hitchhiker to another, maybe you could take our viewers on a journey back to the 1950s and 60s, when hitchhiking was the norm.
 Have you got a little story to tell?

 Back then you didn’t have problems with the kidnappings and all that kind of stuff that’s taking place now, and the dangers that lurk out there.
 I would never want my kid to hitchhike for example.
 But back then, your mom would say, “Get out, go hitchhike if you want to get over there.”
 It was a common thing to do back when I was a kid, especially when I was in the army.

 When you hitchhike in uniform you always get picked up within two minutes normally.
 Someone would pick you up.
 Now usually it was some old war guy who wanted to tell you war stories from his past, so you listen to him but you’re happy to get a ride, so that was just part of the gig there.
 That’s what I noticed though, that it was easier to hitchhike when I was in uniform because you get picked up right away all the time.